just4jc/corda/docs/source/key-concepts-security-model.rst

 * Composite keys

 * Authentication
+  Network permissioning including node to node authentication is performed using TLS and certificates.
+  See :doc:`permissioning` for further detail.

 .. warning:: API level authentication (RPC, Web) is currently simple username/password and subject to design review.